 What is the most common cause of constant Xfinity WiFi disconnects?

-The most prevalent triggers for recurrent disconnects are loose coaxial cables, outdated router firmware causing software glitches, bandwidth overload from too many active wireless devices, and radio interference from nearby electronics.
+The most prevalent triggers for recurrent disconnects are loose coaxial cables, outdated firmware on routers or gateways, bandwidth overload from many active devices, and radio interference from nearby electronics.

 Why does my internet keep going out every few minutes?